mhamroz/terraform-bootcamp/labs/lab3/README.md

 git push
 ```

-To deploy configuration click on deploy icon:
+To deploy configuration click on "play" button on deploy icon:

 ![gitlab_32_1](images/gitlab_32_1.png)

-After deploy click deploy icon again and inspec job logs.
+After deploy click deploy icon and inspec job logs.
 You should see similar terraform apply output you saw in lab2:

 ![gitlab_32](images/gitlab_32.png)